CLOI ETF and CLOB ETF: Question and Answer

 What do you mean by “built-in risk protection”?

 Cash flows are the lifeblood of a CLO.
 They determine the distribution of income and principal, which determines the return on investment.
 Cash flow distributions are paid sequentially starting with the senior-most tranche until each loan tranche has been paid its full distribution, a process commonly referred to as a “waterfall.”
-Equity-tranche holders absorb costs and receive the residual distributions once the costs have been paid.
+Equity-tranche holders receive the residual distributions.

 In addition to the attractive risk profile and active management of its underlying collateral, the structure of CLOs helps mitigate risk.
 For example, coverage tests are a vital mechanism to detect and correct collateral deterioration, which directly affects the allocation of cash flows.
 All CLOs have covenants that require the manager to test the portfolio’s ability to cover its interest and principal payments monthly.
 Among the many such tests, the most common are the interest coverage and overcollateralization tests.
 Interest coverage dictates that the income generated by the underlying pool of loans must be greater than the interest due on the outstanding debt in the CLO, while overcollateralization requires the principal amount of the underlying pool of loans to be greater than the principal amount of outstanding CLO tranches.
-If the tests come up short, the manager must take cash flows from the lowest debt and equity-tranche holders and divert them to retire the loan tranches in order of seniority.
+If the tests come up short, cash flows are diverted from equity-tranche holders and more junior debt and diverted them to retire the loan tranches in order of seniority until the breaches are cured by the manager.

 Didn't CLOs play a role in the Global Financial Crisis?

 CLOs are a type of structured credit, an asset class that includes subprime mortgage-backed securities and collateralized debt obligations, two market segments at the epicenter of the 2008 Global Financial Crisis.
 As a result, the perception exists among some investors and media professionals that all structured credit is inherently riskier than more traditional fixed income.
 Historical evidence, however, tells a much different story, especially for CLOs.
 For example, of the approximately $500B of U.S. CLOs issued from 1994-2009 and rated by S&P, only 0.88% experienced defaults.
-In the higher rated AAA and AA CLO tranches, there have been zero defaults.
+Among CLOs issued since the Global Financial Crisis, no investment grade tranche has ever defaulted.

 This strong historical performance is a testament to the built-in risk protections of CLOs, many of which have only gotten stronger with age.
 In 2010, the second vintage of CLOs began (referred to as “CLO 2.0”).
 CLOs in the 2.0 vintage changed in response to the financial crisis by strengthening credit support and shortening the period in which loan interest and proceeds could be reinvested into additional loans.